ankudinov/ansible-devcontainer/marp_slides.md

 - The focus is on the **development lifecycle**.
 The concept of using Dev Containers can be useful for some production use cases, but so is [Ansible Automation Platform](https://www.redhat.com/en/technologies/management/ansible), etc. Your mileage may vary.
 - Required technical level is **intermediate**.
 You should know some Ansible, VSCode, containers, Github, etc.
 - There are not too many slides.
 The missing details are available in the [repository](https://github.com/ankudinov/ansible-devcontainer).

+> **Hint:** Treat this repository as a cookbook with recipes you can use in your projects.

 ---